mgblackwater/stevekinney.net/content/courses/testing/testing-library.md

 ---
-modified: 2024-09-14T10:35:11-06:00
+modified: 2024-09-16T14:41:09-06:00
 ---

-Testing Library is a family of libraries that help you test UI components in a way that resembles how users interact with your application.
-When used with Vitest, a fast and modern testing framework, it provides a powerful and efficient way to write reliable tests for your React applications.

-This post explores how to use Testing Library with Vitest to test React components effectively.
-We'll discuss best practices, benefits, potential pitfalls, and help you understand when Testing Library is the right choice for your testing needs.

-## What is Testing Library?

-Testing Library is designed to encourage writing tests that focus on user behavior rather than implementation details.
+[Testing Library](https://testing-library.com/) is designed to encourage writing tests that focus on user behavior rather than implementation details.
 It provides utilities to query and interact with the DOM in a way that's similar to how users would.
-The React Testing Library (`@testing-library/react`) is specifically tailored for testing React components.

 ## Why Use Testing Library?